Home / Compare Energy / What is a controlled loa…

 Only households with dual-element electricity (a two-thermostat system in which the upper thermostat heats the water to a determined temperature before the lower heats to the final temperature) or smart meters (for hot water and slab heating) are eligible for the 13% discount.1

-Of course, energy rebates and concessions are available from every state and territory government; they just might not be specifically for your controlled load bill.
+Of course, energy rebates and concessions aimed at assisting households with electricity costs are available from every state and territory government; they just might not be specifically for your controlled load bill.
 If you’re struggling to pay your energy bills, reaching out to your energy provider (who usually arranges the concessions for you) is the best way to move forward.
-However, if you live in SA, you will need to apply directly with the Australian Department of Human Services (DHS) for any energy concessions.3
+However, if you live in SA, you will need to apply directly with the Australian Department of Human Services (DHS) for any energy concessions.2

-Even if you don’t have underfloor heating, pool pumps or other appliances that guzzle lots of electricity, you can still take advantage of peak, off-peak and shoulder times through a time-of-use tariff.
+Even if you don’t have underfloor heating, pool pumps or other appliances that have high energy usage, you can still take advantage of peak, off-peak and shoulder times through a time-of-use tariff.

 If you have this tariff (which generally requires a smart meter), your electricity usage will be measured and charged according to the time of day you consume it.

-Usage during peak hours (e.g., mornings and evenings on weekdays for certain tariffs) will cost you more than usage during off-peak (e.g., overnight or during the day) or shoulder (between the peak and off-peak), with off-peak usage costing you the least of the three.
+Usage during peak periods (e.g. mornings and evenings on weekdays for certain tariffs) will cost you more than usage during off-peak (e.g. overnight or during the day) or shoulder (between the peak and off-peak), with off-peak usage costing you the least of the three.

 If they’re available, peak, off-peak and shoulder times will vary between providers.